How to Pay Off Medical Debt

 Ongoing debt–whether it’s medical or another type–can be very stressful.
 If you’re struggling with debt, it might be time to take action.
 Freedom Debt Relief is here to help you understand your options for dealing with your debt, including our debt relief program.
 Our Certified Debt Consultants can help you find a solution that will put you on the path to a better financial future.
 Find out if you qualify right now.

-We looked at a sample of data from Freedom Debt Relief of people seeking debt relief during August 2024.
-This data highlights the wide range of individuals turning to debt relief.
+We looked at a sample of data from Freedom Debt Relief of people seeking credit card debt relief during April 2025.
+This data reveals the diversity of individuals seeking help and provides insights into some of their key characteristics.

 Debt relief seekers: A quick look at credit cards and FICO scores